learn-co-curriculum/balanced-binary-tree/README.md

   return root
 ```

 Use the language of your choosing.
-We've included starter files for some languages where you can optionally pseudocode, explain your solution and code.
+We've included starter files for some
+languages where you can optionally pseudocode, explain your solution and code.

-## Before you start coding:
+## Before you start coding

 1. Rewrite the problem in your own words
 2. Validate that you understand the problem